jamespig/python-homework/README.md

-# python-homework
+# River Crossing Puzzle
-This is a school project for Python.
+A project for Python course.
-It's a game about river crossing puzzle.